To create a safe learning environment where excellence is rooted in skills, knowledge, self-expression and personal responsibility.

 The school opened in the fall of 1963 at 620 Boone Avenue with the consolidation of Clark County High School and Winchester High School.

-GRCHS is placing priority emphasis on college and career readiness, providing more opportunities for students each year in the academic, arts and vocational realms.
-Blended-learning classrooms, innovative scheduling and project-based learning are a sampling of the 21st century strategies used to enhance education.
-The school has a distinguished record in academics, vocational training, related arts and athletics, and soon will have a premiere athletic complex.
+GRCHS is placing priority emphasis on college and career readiness, and providing more opportunities for students each year in the academic, arts and vocational realms.

 Notice of Nondiscrimination